Home

 All about Mugearite and Metapelite Properties

 Know all about Mugearite and Metapelite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite belongs to Igneous Rocks while Metapelite belongs to Metamorphic Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Metapelite is Foliated.
 Mugearite appears Dull and Soft and Metapelite appears Banded.
-The luster of Mugearite is not available while that of Metapelite is earthy.
+The luster of Mugearite is while that of Metapelite is earthy.
 Mugearite is available in black, brown, light to dark grey colors whereas Metapelite is available in dark greenish - grey, green, light green, light greenish grey colors.
 The commercial uses of Mugearite are creating artwork and that of Metapelite are commemorative tablets, creating artwork.

 Compare Igneous Rocks